jarusll/the-logs/index.md

 And that changes today, I am installing exwm and making it my default window manager.
 Its everything emacs baby.

+Installed evil-mode.
+Best of both worlds.
+Since I am comfortable with emacs and I like vim's keybinds, this setup is comfortable than grabbing a distribution.

 # 2022-04-05

 ### Plan for today